 Click here to listen to the call of a mallard duck.

-Since mallard ducks can inter-breed with Florida mottled ducks and create fertile hybrid offspring, they threaten Florida’s native mottled duck.
-Florida’s mottled duck is an endemic species, meaning it only exists in Florida.
-According to FWC’s literature, “biologists list this hybridization [with mallards] as the biggest immediate threat to the conservation of Florida’s mottled duck.”
+Mallard ducks can inter-breed with the native Florida mottled ducks and create fertile hybrid offspring.
+Florida’s mottled duck is an endemic species which means that it only exists in Florida.
+According to FWC, “biologists list this hybridization [with mallards] as the biggest immediate threat to the conservation of Florida’s mottled duck.”
 As a result of this threat, mallard ducks (and fertile hybrids like Khaki campbells, indian runner ducks, etc) are highly regulated in Florida.